oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_kvm.md

 - If the vendor has provided an IPV4 address and subnet length, please carefully compare and write the parameters in the command format shown below.
 - Relevant system information will be stored in the NOTE of the corresponding virtual machine and can be viewed on the WEB end.
 - Optionally enable or disable standalone IPV6, requires the host to have at least one /64 subnet.
-- The manually appended IPV4 address is in a **different subnet** from the host's IPV4 address (different IP address prefixes)
+- Manually appended IPV4 addresses that are in **different subnets** from the host's IPV4 address (different IP address prefixes) will use the host's IP address as the gateway
+- Manually appended IPV4 addresses that are within the **same subnet** as the host's IPV4 address (same IP address prefix) will use the host's gateway as the gateway
 - Optionally specify the MAC address of the virtual machine

 :::tip
-If the router does not recognize the source MAC address, the traffic will be flagged as "abuse" and "may" cause the server to be blocked.
+If IP addresses within **different subnets** are appended without a MAC address, the router will not recognize the source MAC address, and the traffic will be flagged as “misuse” and “may” cause the server to be blocked.
-(If using Hetzner's stand-alone servers be sure to provide the MAC address that corresponds to the additional IPV4 address to prevent abuse from being reported.)
+(If you are using a Hetzner standalone server, it is recommended that you provide the MAC address of the attached IPV4 address to prevent abuse from being reported.)
 :::

 #### Usage Instructions